England crumble to lose by innings to South Africa

 |Scorecard

-England were blown away to lose the first Test against South Africa by an innings and 12 runs inside three days at Lord's.
+England were blown away to lose the first Test against South Africa by an innings and 12 runs inside three days.

-Needing 161 to make the Proteas bat again, the home side crumbled to 149 to suffer the first defeat of the Ben Stokes-Brendon McCullum era.
+Needing 161 to make the Proteas bat again, the home side spectacularly and swiftly unravelled to 149 all out at a stunned Lord's.

-It was not a loss caused by the swashbuckling approach that brought four wins at the beginning of the summer, but a timid surrender to some magnificent Proteas bowling.
+The first defeat of the Ben Stokes-Brendon McCullum era was not caused by the swashbuckling approach that brought four wins at the beginning of the summer, but a timid surrender to some magnificent Proteas bowling.

 Anrich Nortje was sensational, bowling at rapid pace to take three wickets for no runs in 10 balls.